bsodmike/Nygma/README.md

 ## Usage

-Add Nygma to your Gemfile and an initialiser to your Rails app
+Add Nygma to your Gemfile and an initialiser to your Rails app, generating the key and salt with `SecureRandom.hex(40)` and `SecureRandom.random_bytes(64)`.

 ```ruby
 # config/initializers/nygma.rb